WikiChao/ULFReader/README.md

 The evaluation can be done by accessing the ground truth sentence in `metadata['sentence']`.

 ### Environment
-Basically, what you need here is just AllenNLP, but if you want to clone my own environment (which contains a lot of unnecessary libaries), feel free to run the command:
+Basically, what you need here is just AllenNLP, but if you want to clone my own environment (which contains a lot of unnecessary libaries), feel free to run the command (optional):

 ```
 conda env create -f nlp.yml